 Smoking increases the pressure on your heart and your heart rate, compounding the adverse effects of the buildup of cholesterol in and on the artery walls.
 Researchers have found that quitting tobacco improves HDL cholesterol levels by improving blood circulation and lung function.

 The good news is that a year after quitting smoking, heart disease risk is cut in half for most ex-smokers.
-You can start by cutting down on the number of cigarettes you smoke and seek help from friends and family to support you.
+You can start by cutting down on the number of cigarettes you smoke and seeking help from friends and family to support you.
 You can also seek a health professional for guidance.

 Increase activity and exercise